projectara/greybus-spec/source/intf_info.rst

 A Greybus Interface shall provide self-descriptive information in order to establish communications with other Interfaces on the
 |unipro| network.
-This information is provided via a Manifest, which
+This information is provided via two mechanisms:

-describes components present within the Interface that are accessible via |unipro|.
+- The Manifest, which describes components present within the Interface that are accessible via |unipro|.
 The Manifest is a data structure, which includes a set of Descriptors, that presents a functional description of the Interface.
-Together, these Descriptors define the Interface's capabilities and means of communication via |unipro| from the perspective of the application layer and above.
+Together, these Descriptors define the Interface's capabilities and means of communication via |unipro|
+  from the perspective of the application layer and above.

+- Greybus Interface Attributes, which are |unipro| DME attributes which also provide identifying information about the Interface.

 .. _manifest-description: